[LUM#17] The Terahertz Wave Revolution

 From wheat to luxury

-Terahertz waves are about to invade our daily lives, and applications abound.
-A revolution is in the offing in the field of agronomy, where they can be used to determine the water stress of plants, so as to better adapt irrigation.
-In the parcel distribution chain, where they can be used to detect any dangerous contents.
-In medical imaging, where they could be used to detect the subcutaneous ramifications of a melanoma through the skin.
-In telecommunications, which could reach unprecedented speeds.
-But also in the luxury goods sector: "We can, for example, look through a tube of lipstick to see if there are any bubbles in the paste and guarantee the quality of the product", explains Frédéric Teppe.
-Sky is the limit?
+Terahertz waves are about to invade our daily lives, with a multitude of potential applications.
+A revolution is on the horizon in the field of agronomy, where they will make it possible to determine the water stress of plants in order to better adapt irrigation.
+In the parcel distribution chain, they could be used to detect potentially dangerous contents.
+In medical imaging, they could be used, for example, to detect the subcutaneous ramifications of melanoma through the skin.
+In telecommunications, they could achieve unprecedented speeds.
+But also in the luxury sector: "We can, for example, look through a tube of lipstick to see if there are any bubbles in the paste and guarantee the quality of the product," explains Frédéric Teppe.
+Is the sky the limit?

 *L2C (CNRS, UM)